 So in 2016, we decided to transition the Airstream from our home to a passive income project and bought a 2015 Four Wheel Grandby truck camper on a 2016 Ford F250 long bed.
 For the next 3 years, we pulled ourselves out of our comfort zone and pushed our adventure further south into Baja and Mainland Mexico, close to the Guatemala border, and then into the northeastern most corners of Canada, the Maritimes, Newfoundland and Labrador.

 We also had a little stint with a 2017 Casita Spirit 17 Standard for a year when Dan needed some quieter office space when were no longer in ideal weather conditions to work outside.
 After all those miles and years spent all over North America, we once again felt like it was time to make another significant change in our traveling lifestyle.

 Then in 2018, we decided to shake things up once again.
 We built out our very own rig, a 2017 Sprinter 4×4 crew van 170.
 After a quick 30-ish day self-build, we drove our new home from California to Maryland, loaded it onto a boat across the Atlantic Ocean and continued our travels around Europe on September of 2018.
-As of November 2019, we have driven to 24 European countries including Turkey and the Asian continent and have many more countries plus visit to the African continent in our sights.
-Our initial plan was to stay in Europe for a year or two but now we are thinking of three years.
+As of August 2020, we have driven to 27 European countries plus Turkey on the Asian continent and Morocco on the African continent.
+Our initial plan was to stay in Europe for a year or two but now we are thinking more time than that.